silentbobbert/EFCache.Redis/README.md

 See the package on NuGet:
 https://www.nuget.org/packages/EFCache.Redis

-You can add via the package manager in Visual Studio (If using GUI, you need to change from "Stable Only" to "Include Prerelease")

-Or Package Manager Console:
+You can add via the package manager in Visual Studio or Package Manager Console: Install-Package EFCache.Redis
-Install-Package EFCache.Redis